pages-themes/minimal/pages/guidelines/template.md

 ### Search terms

 Here we collect search terms suggested by the experts or identified while reading key review papers.
-Example search queries are provided on the [Knowledge formalisation](https://disease-maps.org/formalisation#pubmed-search) page.
+Example search queries are provided on the [knowledge formalisation](https://disease-maps.org/formalisation#pubmed-search) page.

 ### Disease identifiers